10 Pointers Show You Need to Change Your Abrasive Disc

 - Eliminates sharp edges and burrs from metal after machining.

 Broken or worn-out discs are ineffective and dangerous since they raise the possibility of subpar finishes, damage to the workpiece, and even accidents.
-The following are indicators that it's time to replace your abrasive disc:
+The following are indicators that show you need to change your abrasive disc, now:

 1. DECREASED EFFICIENCY IN CUTTING OR GRINDING